-The School of Nursing Alumni Association Board of Directors thanks you for your nominations for our Alumni Awards.
+The School of Nursing Alumni Board of Directors thanks you for your nominations for our Alumni Awards.
 The deadline for submitting nominations for 2020 has passed.
 If you have any questions, please contact us at firstname.lastname@example.org.
-Award recipients will be recognized during VUSN Reunion on October 12, 2018.
-Please return to this page after that date to submit a nomination for next year.
+Award recipients will be recognized during VUSN Reunion on October 18.

 The award committee of the VUSN Alumni Board reserves the right to not name award winners each year.
 If upon review, it is determined that an individual’s accomplishments are better suited for an award other than the one for which the person has been nominated, the committee may choose to move the nominee to a more appropriate award category.
 Awards are distributed at the annual Reunion Wine and Cheese event; the committee strives to give award recipients ample notice so that they have time to make arrangements to attend.